Will have it that sins are absolved in it (6)

 'will have' is the definition.

 'insist' can be an answer for 'have' (thesaurus).
-I am not certain of the 'will' bit.
+I'm unsure of the 'will' bit.

 'it that sins are absolved in it' is the wordplay.